rust-stuco/lectures/week6/slides.md

 # Declaring Modules

-We can declare a new module within any other module (for example, in our root module) with the keyword `mod`.
+We can declare a new module with the keyword `mod`.

 ###### src/main.rs
 ```rust